Dr. Reginald A. Ray

 When Reggie and Caroline Pfohl met in 2006 there was a good sense of connection.
 They also saw how aligned the respective missions of Dharma Ocean and the Hemera Foundation were.
 From the beginning, Caroline began helping Reggie with Dharma Ocean.
 Since that time, their collaboration has developed further and they now work together in Dharma Ocean as co-lineage holders.

-Reggie has written extensively on the history and practice of Indian and Tibetan Buddhism, including six books and many articles, essays, and reviews.
+Reggie has written extensively on the history and practice of Indian and Tibetan Buddhism, including nine books and many articles, essays, and reviews.
 His scholarly work Buddhist Saints in India was runner up (1994) for the “best first book” award of the American Academy of Religion and favorably reviewed in some 15 major academic journals.
 His two volumes on Tibetan Buddhism, Indestructible Truth and Secrets of the Vajra World, have become classics in Buddhist America and beyond, and are widely used in university classes on Buddhism and Tibetan Buddhism.
-His corpus of work on somatically-based meditation, the book Touching Enlightenment, the audio set Your Breathing Body, and his annual program Meditating with the Body have deeply influenced a generation of meditators, Tibetan Buddhists, spiritual practitioners of many faiths, body workers, somatic therapists, and others interested in the spirituality of the body.
-These works and others, including his most recent audio set, Mahamudra for the Modern World, and his many offerings over the internet, have made the highest teachings of Tibetan Buddhism accessible to modern people and effective in addressing their spiritual longings, aspirations and imperatives.
+His corpus of work on somatically- based meditation, the books Touching Enlightenment, The Awakening Body, The Somatic Practice of Pure Awareness, and Somatic Descent, the audio set Your Breathing Body, and his annual program Meditating with the Body have deeply influenced a generation of meditators and meditation teachers, Tibetan Buddhists, spiritual practitioners of many faiths, body workers, somatic therapists, and others interested in the spirituality of the body.
+These works and others, including his audio set, Mahamudra for the Modern World , and his many offerings over the internet, have made the highest teachings of Tibetan Buddhism accessible to modern people and effective in addressing their spiritual longings, aspirations and imperatives.